zextras/tech-doc/source/carbonio/_management/backup.rst

    important maintenance task.
 This procedure will minimise the risk of
    errors:

-   1. Double-check Zimbra permissions on the active backup path
+   1. Double-check the permissions on the active backup path

-   2. Make sure that the Zextras cache folder is accessible by the Zimbra user (typically under ``/opt/zimbra/cache``)
+   2. Make sure that the Zextras cache folder is accessible by the ``zextras`` user (typically under ``/opt/zextras/cache``)

    3. Check for table errors in the myslow.log and in the MariaDb integrity check report.
 If any error is found, consider running the ``mysqlcheck`` command to verify the database integrity.

-   4. Check for any missing blobs in the Zimbra volumes with `zxsuite powerstore doCheckBlobs <zxsuite_powerstore_doCheckBlobs>`
+   4. Check for any missing blobs in the mounted |carbonio| volumes with `zxsuite powerstore doCheckBlobs
+      <zxsuite_powerstore_doCheckBlobs>`

    5. Check for any missing digest in the backup with `doSmartScan deep=true <zxsuite_backup_doSmartScan>`